 Colin’s Airbnb Story

-Colin Smith lives in the lower half oColin_1_1600pxf his Uptown home.
+Colin Smith lives in the lower half of his Uptown home.
 For four years, the 34-year-old, who is an academic director of not-for-profit schools for underserved children, has been sharing the top floor with guests from all over the world.

 He’s had great experiences using Airbnb as a traveler since 2010, and says hosting felt like a natural next step.